Article II—Our Membership

 SECTION 2: QUALIFICATIONS FOR PARTICIPATORY MEMBERSHIP

 Individuals may present themselves for Membership upon making a profession of personal faith in the Lord Jesus Christ.
-Each potential new Member shall: 1) make a written statement of his faith in Christ and his intent, with God's help, to pursue a life that will bring glory to God; 2) assent to the Beliefs and Governance of Watermark Community Church; 3) attend the church's New Member Class; and 4) become part of a community group; 5) choose and commit to an area of service; and 6) sign the Membership Covenant.
+Each potential new Member shall: 1) make a written and verbal statement of his or her faith in Christ and his intent, with God's help, to pursue a life that will bring glory to God; 2) assent to the Beliefs and Governance of Watermark Community Church; 3) attend the church's New Member Class; and 4) become part of a Community Group; 5) choose and commit to an area of service; and 6) sign the Membership Covenant.

 SECTION 3: PARTICIPATORY MEMBERSHIP ROLES